The Centre for Global Finance PhD Scholarship - OPEN

-The Centre For Global Finance (CGF) is pleased to invite applications for one PhD Scholarship, designed to support the research of the AXA Chair in Global Finance, held by Professor Victor Murinde, in the School of Finance and Management, at SOAS University of London.
+The Centre for Global Finance (CGF) is pleased to invite applications for one PhD Scholarship, starting from April 2019.
+This scholarship is designed to support the research of the AXA Chair in Global Finance, held by Professor Victor Murinde, in the School of Finance and Management, at SOAS University of London.

 The CGF undertakes rigorous research and provide the first point of call for stakeholders (researchers, policy makers and practitioners), on large datasets and evidence on mega trends in global finance, and how these mega trends are shaping developments in the international financial system and the global economy.